BabylonJS/Documentation/content/How_To/light/Shadows.md

 * `light.shadowOrthoScale`: 0.1 by default which means that the projection window is increase by 10% from the optimal size.
 * `light.shadowFrustumSize`: Off by default with a value of 0.
 You can specify a value which will be used to define the square size of the frustum to use.

 The light's position, as well as the positions of the mesh that you have pushed into the renderlist, determine where the shadows will appear.
 Note that your light point-of-view from this position have to view all meshes in the renderList; otherwise the shadows may not be rendered.
-See the following example:  <Playground id="#R1EVD0#3" title="Animated Directional Light Example" description="Simple Example of a moving directional light." image="/img/playgroundsAndNMEs/divingDeeperShadows10.jpg"/>
+See the following example:  <Playground id="#R1EVD0#3" title="Animated Directional Light Example" description="Simple Example of a moving directional light." image="/img/playgroundsAndNMEs/divingDeeperShadows10.jpg" isMain={true} category="Shadows"/>

 You can also set `light.autoCalcShadowZBounds = true` to compute automatically the best `light.shadowMinZ` and `light.shadowMaxZ` values for each frame.
 Tightening those values to best fit your scene improve the precision of the depth map, and consequently the shadow rendering.
 Be warned, however, that when using this parameter with PCF and PCSS you may miss some shadows because of the way those filtering technics are implemented (if all your meshes are both shadow casters and receivers, you won't have any problems with PCF / PCSS, though).
 Note that `light.autoUpdateExtends` must be set to `true` for `light.autoCalcShadowZBounds` to work.